aeither/linea-companion/README.md

 ## Summary

-Seamlessly connect your wallet, monitor your balance, earn valuable points, mint NFTs, and ensure contract address security, all in one place.
-Get started with Linea experience with our feature-packed bot
+Seamlessly connect your wallet, monitor your balance, earn valuable points, mint NFTs, and ensure smart contracts security, all in one place.
+Linea Companion helps you get started with Linea.

 Why we built it
 - Share private keys to Telegram bot is risky
+- Risky first smart contracts on new blockchains
 - Need for better mobile experience
-- Not clear path to explore Linea

 What we built
 - Quickly and securely connect with Metamask Mobile without sharing private key
-- Telegram bot offering a user-friendly and intuitive interface
+- Check smart contracts safety
-- First steps to get users onboarded
+- Intuitive first steps to get users onboarded on mobile

 ## Features

-Connect with Metamask Mobile in Telegram
+### Connect wallet with Metamask SDK in Telegram

 <img src="https://github.com/aeither/linea-companion/assets/36173828/a23e80dd-2b53-4bec-a9c0-7b464ed4ddfb" alt="Logo" width="420" >